Polar seas

 Polar bear in Manitoba, Canada.
 November 2004.

 Polar seas is a collective term for the Arctic Ocean (about 4-5 percent of Earth's oceans) and the southern part of the Southern Ocean (south of Antarctic Convergence, about 10 percent of Earth's oceans).
 In the coldest years, sea ice can cover around 13 percent of the Earth's total surface at its maximum, but out of phase in the two hemispheres.
 The polar seas contain a huge biome with many organisms.

 Among the species that inhabit various polar seas and surrounding land areas are polar bears, reindeers (caribou), musk oxen, wolverines, ermines, lemmings, Arctic hares, Arctic ground squirrels, whales, harp seals, and walruses.
 These species have unique adaptations to the extreme conditions.
 Many might be endangered if they cannot adapt to changing conditions.
-Contrary to popular opinion, the World Wildlife Fund studies for polar bears show that this species has prospered since 1950, attaining five times the numbers found in 1950.
+Contrary to popular opinion, the World Wildlife Fund studies for polar bears show that this species have prospered since 1950, attaining five times the numbers found in 1950.
 In general, Arctic ecosystems are relatively fragile and slow to recover from serious damage.